igk1972/grav-plugin-admin-frontmatter-yaml/README.md

 # Admin Frontmatter Yaml Plugin

 The **Admin Frontmatter Yaml** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Support frontmatter.yaml files in Admin plugin
+Support saving frontmatter.yaml files in Admin plugin.

+Just install Grav core, Grav Admin, and admin-frontmatter-yaml.

+You can specify the names of the top level of the yaml blocks in the plugin settings.

+You don’t have to do anything else.
+When saving to Grav Admin, file frontmatter.yaml will be created.

 ## Installation